Home

 Its blueprint has been developed over hundreds of years, in response to the landscape, the climate, the requirements of farm work and of running an extended-family household.

-Original country home decorating styles are, strictly speaking, not interior design styles.
+Original country home design styles are, strictly speaking, not interior design styles.

-There is nothing ‘designed’ about them – no one sat down and said, “Right, let’s develop a stylish interior design concept for this west-facing living room!”
+There is nothing 'designed' about them - no one sat down and said, "Right, let's come up with a stylish interior design concept for this west-facing living room!"

-Similarly, redecorating in a new interior decorating style wouldn’t have entered the mind of someone who lived in a country home, say, 50 years ago.
-You usually ‘got it right’ the first time, and then you stopped worrying about it.
+Similarly, re-decorating in fashionable room decorating styles wouldn't have entered the mind of someone who lived in a country home, say, 50 years ago.
+You usually 'got it right' the first time, and then you stopped worrying about it.

 City Fashions

-interior design styles 4 Interior design styles, on the other hand, are much more at home in towns and cities.
-They go in and out of fashion all the time.
+Interior design styles are much more at home in towns and cities, and they've been going in and out of fashion at an accelerating speed.

-Sometimes they are inspired by the interior decorating styles (or fashions) of foreign countries - whatever is considered ‘exotic’ (read: expensive and hard to get) or ‘chic’ at the time.
+Some have been inspired by the interior decorating styles (or fashions) of foreign countries - whatever was considered 'exotic' (read: expensive and hard to get) or 'chic' at a particular time.

-Some design styles for interiors were developed in artists’ circles, like the Arts & Crafts movement, Art Deco, Jugendstil and the Wiener Werkstätte.
+Other home design styles for interiors were developed in artists' circles, like the Arts & Crafts movement, Art Deco, Art Nouveau, Jugendstil and the Wiener Werkstätte.

-In this tradition, home decorating styles have now turned into home decorating fashions, and fashion houses launch ‘home’ collections at least once a year.
-We're told what our walls should be wearing this spring, and that it's probably time to update our living-room.
+Following this tradition, home decorating styles have now turned into home decorating fashions, and fashion houses launch 'home' collections at least once a year.
+Paul Poiret (1879-1944) was probably the first modern-day fashion designer to expand his business into home interior design styles.

-And great design isn't about fashion.
+Also, great design isn't about fashion.
 Sometimes it's even the opposite of fashion.
-Really stylish homes feel 'right' rather than 'hip', and they 'age' very gracefully.
+Really stylish homes feel 'right' rather than 'hip', and they age very gracefully (or not at all).

 Fashion goes out of fashion.
 Style, never.